srirangav/qlZipInfo/README.txt

 History:

+    v1.2.6  - update to Google Toolbox for Mac v.4.0.0 and libarchive 3.7.2; add support for some ipsw files
     v1.2.5  - add support for some CrossOvers archives v1.2.4  - update to libarchive v.3.7.1 and update lzma headers from xz v.5.4.3